-Insolvency and Business Support experts Paul Caldicott and Roisin Gallop look at the impact of COVID-19 on Individual Voluntary Agreements (IVA's).
+Insolvency and Business Support expert Paul Caldicott looks at the impact of COVID-19 on Individual Voluntary Agreements (IVA’s).
 This article was first published by the Institute Of Revenues Rating & Valuation Insights November 2020 edition.

 IVA's and the process

 Governed by Part VIII sections 252 to 263 of the Insolvency Act 1986 an Individual Voluntary Arrangement (“IVA”) is a formal procedure tailored to a debtor’s individual circumstances.
 Many turn to an IVA as a debt solution due to its relatively flexible nature and as an alternative to bankruptcy or other more in-flexible methods to manage their debts.

 An IVA is a legally binding repayment arrangement between creditors and the debtor which allows contributions to be made by the debtor which are achievable and affordable.
 Generally, an IVA proposal will offer repayment of a certain percentage of the full debt owed, which must amount to more than a formal bankruptcy would pay.
 If accepted, the debtor is only required to repay the agreed sum.
 On successful completion of the IVA, the remaining debt is written off.
 This is one of the benefits of an IVA.

 Another benefit of entering into an IVA is the protection it affords the debtor; during the term of the IVA the creditors should not make contact which can be a huge relief, since a debtor may have been receiving constant ‘final demand’ notices and calls from various creditors.
 Generally this takes the day to day stress debtors face away from them whilst allowing to make achievable and realistic repayments.